Special Educational Needs and Disabilities (SEND)

 SEND information report / Local Offer

 Further details of our Special Educational Needs Provision is contained in our SEND information report which forms part of the Local-Authority wide local offer.
-This document can be found below and by clicking here.
+This document can be found below.

 The Local Offer offers information for parents, in a single place.
 The Local Offer helps children, young people and their parents to understand what services and support they can expect from a range of local agencies - including their statutory entitlements.
 On the Local Offer, you will find information about national and local services and organisations which can offer support to Cheshire East families.
 There are also details of clubs, groups and activities especially for children and young people with disabilities and special educational needs (SEND).